KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 * [Stack](http://haskellstack.org) is a build system for haskell.
 It is cross platform, so providing a single and simple elegant method for haskell development on any OS.
 It takes care of installing necessary haskell backends for you, installing all packages your project needs dynamically (say goodbye to dependency hell), it builds, tests and benchmarks your project.Think of it as a replacement to cabal and more.
 Use it for all your Haskell work.

-* [Emacs](http://www.gnu.org/s/emacs/) is one of the longest serving text editors out there, but as Emacs users know, it is better to think of it as a programmable programming environment.
-Have a look at the [Emacs Rock's](http://emacsrocks.com) series to get a feel for the productivity that efficient and experienced Emacs use can deliver.
-There are other choices, such as [vim](http://www.vim.org) and [atom](http://atom.io) and so forth.
-Check them out, but Emacs stands head and shoulders above them all for a great many professional developers.

-* [Intero](http://commercialhaskell.github.io/intero/) is a complete interactive development system for haskell developers using emacs.
-It provides on-the-fly type checking, inline text completion, definition jumping, and a whole host of other features beautifully and professionally crafted.
-The experience of most haskell developers who try it is one of pleasant surprise: everything works out of the box.
-It is 'opinionated' in that it makes design decisions that constrain choices (such as requiring Stack - no bad thing) but the consensus broadly is that anything the [CommericalHaskell](https://github.com/commercialhaskell) team opine is worth taking seriously (and Stack is one of theirs also).

 * [Docker](http://docker.com) is a software containerisation platform, which makes it possible to wrap your software and development tools with one of a range of flavours of lightweight VMs encompassing operating system and toolset environments, irrespective of what host OS you use.
 What this gives you is consistency and independence, allowing you to pick stable development environments to host your toolsets.
 What sounds like an unnecessary layer in fact greatly simplifies software development.
 Check out this [blog post](http://www.ybrikman.com/writing/2015/05/19/docker-osx-dev/) for more details.
 We will use Docker to host our Haskell build and execute toolchain, so that irrespective of what host OS we are working from, our development work will in some sense be performed on the chosen Docker instance.